alshedivat/al-folio/_pages/more.md

 <details>
   <summary> We Are All Completely Beside Ourselves</summary>
-  Karen Joy Fowler's exploration of memory and the psyche in a wonderfully written maybe-family-drama that squarely avoids whatever trope you had in mind.
+  Karen Joy Fowler's exploration of memory and the psyche in a wonderfully written maybe-family-drama that squarely whatever trope you had in mind.
 The novel has a rich and syrupy but sharp undertone, and while the ending felt a bit forced in parts, it still leaves a lasting memory.
 The writing is immersive and easy-going, at times almost lyrical.
 A must-read for people who want a fresh voice.
 </details>

 <details>